drnorrislam/drnorrislam.github.io/README.md

 These options are:

-* Remain at Richmond University Vision Care and/or Dr. Jarrett & Associates and transferring care to the current optometrists-on-staff at these clinics.
+* Remain at Richmond University Vision Care and/or Dr. Jarrett & Associates and transfer care to the current optometrists-on-staff at these clinics.

 * Transfer to another practice in the area.
 Please visit the College of Optometrists of Ontario (<https://www.collegeoptom.on.ca/>) and click on the tab “Find An Optometrist” for a list of current practising optometrists.